Split Kenosha crowd cheers, jeers Rittenhouse not guilty verdict

 More than an hour after the verdict was delivered, a woman appeared to suffer a seizure on the courthouse steps.
 Law enforcement officers surrounded the woman.
 An officer shoved a Black man as a crowd formed around the woman.

-Justin Blake, an uncle of Jacob Blake, whose shooting by a white police officer touched off protests in August 2020, was disgusted by the verdict.
+Justin Blake, an uncle of Jacob Blake, was disgusted by the verdict.
 He said the trial’s outcome was “even worse” than prosecutors not charging the officer.

 “It shows this city doesn’t welcome African Americans or minorities,” Justin Blake said.